VariantSync/VEVOS_Extraction/README.md

 The extracted dataset comprises the source code of the different variants, their evolution history in form of git branches, matchings of the cloned artifacts, and feature mappings for the artefacts.
 </p>
-# Variability Extraction for Linux

 ## Limitations
 ### Linux Versions
 Due to the plugins that are used by KernelHaven (i.e., KbuildMiner and KconfigReader), it is not possible to extract the variability of linux revisions without prior setup of the operating system on which the extraction is run.
-More specifically, we were not able to get KernelHaven to run for linux versions above v5.0.
+More specifically, we were not able to get KernelHaven to run for linux versions of v5.0 or above.
 This is due to changes in the build structure that require changes to KbuildMiner and KconfigReader.

 ### Operating System
 Due to the implementation of the VariabilityExtraction and KernelHaven, it is only possible to run the variability extraction on Linux (and possibly Mac).
 However, you can use a virtual machine or Windows Subsystem for Linux.

 # System Setup
 ## Requirements